🛠️

 • auth_token: an authentication token that your signer uses to authenticate certain requests to your node.
 This must match the value you used as auth_password in the signer’s configuration.

 • events_observer.endpoint: This is the host (IP address and port) where your signer is configured to listen for events.
-An example string would be ”127.0.0.1:30000” or ”my-signer.local:30000
+An example string would be ”127.0.0.1:30000” or ”stacks-signer.local:30000”

 Start with an archive

-If you are running your Stacks node on the primary testnet, it will be much faster to start with an archive of the chain state rather than syncing from genesis.
+It will be much faster to start with an archive of the chain state rather than syncing from genesis.

 You’ll want to download this on the same machine that will run the Stacks node.
 One way to do this is:

-curl -# https://archive.hiro.so/testnet/stacks-blockchain/testnet-stacks-blockchain-latest.tar.gz -o stacks-snapshot.tar.gz
+curl -# https://archive.hiro.so/mainnet/stacks-blockchain/mainnet-stacks-blockchain-latest.tar.gz -o stacks-snapshot.tar.gz

 tar -zxvf stacks-snapshot.tar.gz